MariaKHW20/Retail-Demographics-Portfolio/README.md

 ![Top Spending Customers Visualisation](images/top_customers_by_total_spend_vis.png)

 The goal was to identify the highest-value customers by calculating total spend per customer across all orders, highlighting which individuals contribute the most revenue and to understand the distribution of customer value within the dataset.
-Aggregating spend at customer level created a ranked list of top spending customers, which contributed to the visualisation by showing the highest-value customers and their total revenue contribution, with colour-coded marks indicators to show how spending varied amongst Men & Women.
+Aggregating spend at customer level created a ranked list of top spending customers, which contributed to the visualisation by showing the highest-value customers and their total revenue contribution, with colour-coded marks indicators to show how spending varied amongst Men and Women.
 Note: Although the query was designed to return the top 5 spending customers, the visualisation displays 6 due to a tie in total revenue between the 5th and 6th customers.
 This ensures the chart reflects all customers who share the same top‑spending rank.
+The Top six customers each spent between £1,200 and £2,000.
+The Gender distribution among these high spenders is mixed, indicating both male and female customers contribute significantly to top-line revenue.
+Monitoring customer behaviours over time could help identify patterns in seasonal spend and product preference.
+These insights can also inform strategy around loyalty incentives and personalised offers in order to retain high-value customers and encourage repeat purchasing.